Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Best Friends Forever

-While not all cats will end up being best friends due to personality differences, if you take the time to introduce them slowly and at their own pace, they will likely at least tolerate each other.
+While not all cats will end up being best friends due to personality differences, if you take the time to introduce them slowly and at their own pace, they will likely tolerate each other, at the least.
 If you are lucky and took the proper precautions while introducing them, there is a good chance that they will become best friends.
 It won’t be long before you get to see them playing together and even cuddling with each other on the couch!

 © 2017 Jennifer Wilber